South Carolina State Guard: Status

 When called into service, members of the State Guard are paid according to federal military pay scales (Section 25-3-140: "When units of the State Guard are called into service they shall receive pay equal to the National Guard").
-Members are normally not paid for drill or training time but employers are required by law to grant time off for authorized training and call out without discrimination or penalty.
+Members were typically unpaid and considered volunteers for their monthly drill time until recently.
+In FY23-24 members became eligible to receive monthly drill pay.
+All members being paid receive an equal amount regardless of rank and hours logged so long as the minimum time requirement has been fulfilled for that month.
 Some Federal and State agencies and private employers provide pay continuance to employees during training during work hours under orders.
 Guard members also receive certain tax and mileage deductions and, when authorized, reimbursement for travel or special training.

 The Governor of South Carolina has the authority to call into service, the State Guard or any units, at any time the governor deems necessary to protect the lives and property of the citizens of the state, or if there is imminent danger or to protect the laws of the state (Section 25-3-20 & Section 25-3-130).
 The Governor can also activate units of the State Guard when a significant number of the South Carolina National Guard are out of state for federal service or when augmentation is needed.